heig-vd-dai-course/heig-vd-dai-course/21-http-and-curl/COURSE_MATERIAL.md

 You have learned how to send and get data to/from the server and about content negotiation.

-Using cookies, you have learned how to keep track of the state of the client.
+Using cookies (preferred) or query parameters (not recommended), you have learned how to keep track of the client.

 And finally, you have learned how to design and develop APIs with the HTTP protocol.